 Don’t let COBRA issues cost you time, money and productivity.

-While COBRA administration is critical, it can be very complex and time-consuming—especially for benefits teams managing multiple services with limited resources.
-As a result, COBRA is often overlooked in the grand scheme of priorities — so much so that the IRS estimates more than 90% of all employers fall out of compliance with COBRA regulations.
+While COBRA management is critical, it can be very complex and time-consuming—especially for benefits teams juggling multiple services with limited resources.
+As a result, COBRA is often overlooked in the grand scheme of priorities—so much so that the IRS estimates more than 90% of all employers fall out of compliance with COBRA regulations.

-ConnectYourCare understands your paradox—COBRA administration may not be your primary focus, yet it is mandatory to meet all regulatory and compliance guidelines.
+ConnectYourCare understands your paradox—COBRA benefits administration may not be your primary focus, yet it is mandatory to meet all regulatory and compliance guidelines.
 This is why partnering with the right COBRA administration services vendor is so important for employers.

 DID YOU KNOW…